How to Make a To-do List you Love Instead of Hate!

 Step # 3.
 Estimate Your Time

-Go back to each task on your list that is highlighted in yellow.
+this is Go back to each task on your list that is highlighted in yellow.
 With a pen, write down next to each item the approximate time for how long it will take to complete it.
-By doing this it will allow you to more easily tuck these tasks into your schedule.
+Doing this will allow you to more easily tuck these tasks into your schedule for the week ahead.

 This is the foundation of creating a realistic schedule and gets you off the hamster wheel.
 No more setting impossible goals, now you know you will have the time needed to complete a task all the way to done.